 Transportation wastes time and energy and can end up damaging the products themselves.
 I once worked on a missile factory project where the missiles moved a greater distance in production around the factory than they traveled when fired!

-Inventory includes products in production and completed stock that sit around, take up space, and cost you money.
-One of the principles of lean manufacturing is "just in time," which involves producing what customers want, only when they want it.
+Inventory includes products in production and completed stock that sits around, takes up space, and costs you money.
+One of the principles of lean manufacturing is "just in time," which involves producing what customers want only when they want it.
 Failure to follow these principles results in overproduction and accumulated inventory.

 Inventory is created by the waste of overproduction and is the worst of all the seven wastes.
-If you see unnecessary product lying around, it's an indication that the production process doesn't have a continuous flow.
+If you see unnecessary products lying around, it indicates that the production process doesn't have a continuous flow.

 - Adjust the production process to create a smooth flow of labor